pradeepgitbit/Assignments/DockerTheoretical-Assignment/README.md

 2. **Write the Dockerfile**

-- Create a file named ```dockerfile``` (with no file extension) in your project directory and add the necessary instructions.
+- Create a file named ```Dockerfile``` (with no file extension) in your project directory and add the necessary instructions.
 Each instruction creates a new layer in the Docker image.

 **for our Python application:**
 ```dockerfile